TEM #028: It’s not how, but when (to go back to graduate school).

 Here are a few questions to ask yourself:

-This is a brief list of initial questions to consider whether it’s time to commit to applying to graduate school in 2024.
+This is a brief list of initial questions to consider whether it’s time to commit to applying to graduate school this year.

 Something important to consider: going back to graduate school is a long-game decision.

-For traditional programs, applying in fall 2024 means you’ll likely start a program in fall 2025.
+For traditional programs, applying this year means you’ll likely start a program next year.

 Keep in mind, there are so many career and life factors that can change in a year that could influence whether you decide to enroll even once you get accepted.